 If the prosecution cannot show that a lethal weapon was used or was available to be used, the NRS 200.471(2)(b) charge should be dismissed or reduced to simple assault (which is only a misdemeanor).

 Example: Lisa and Julia get into a verbal argument.
 At one point, Lisa screams, “I am gonna to kill you!”
 Julia notices a bulge in Lisa’s pocket, which Julia presumes is a pistol.
-Julia calls the police and claims that Lisa committed assault with a deadly weapon on her.
-But when police arrive and realize that the only objects in Lisa’s pocket were her keys and phone, the police decline to arrest her for anything.
+Julia calls the police and claims that Lisa committed assault with a deadly weapon.
+Though when police arrive and realize that the only objects in Lisa’s pocket were her keys and phone, the police decline to arrest her for anything.

 Had Lisa in the above example held up her fist or attempted to throw a punch, she could be liable for simple assault.9

-Depending on the case, a Las Vegas criminal defense attorney may be able to persuade the prosecutors to reduce a Nevada NRS 200.471(2)(b) charge down to:
+Depending on the case, we may be able to persuade Nevada prosecutors to reduce an assault with a deadly weapon charge down to:

 - Simple assault,11